dylandoamaral/uptime-card/README.md

 5. Make changes.

 ## Additional information ℹ️

 ### Ok and ko options

-For non binary sensor, the uptime card will be in `unknown` state because it doesn't know which status correspond to an `ok` signal or a `ko` signal.
-You can specify it using either `ok` or `ko` options.
+For non binary sensors, the uptime card will be in `unknown` state because the card cannot ascertain whether it's state corresponds to `ok` or `ko`.

+These can be indiviually specified with either `ok` or `ko`.

-These options follow the following rules:
+These options follow these rules:

 - if ok is not defined and ko is not defined -> `unknown`
 - if ok is defined and ko is not defined:
   - if the state name equals ok -> `ok`